-Norton residents are served by two Norton hospitals, a Regional Cancer Center and residents have access to another hospital in nearby Big Stone Gap.
-There are 65 doctors and 17 dentists serving Norton and Wise County.
+Norton residents are served by Norton Community Hospital and the Southwest Virginia Regional Cancer Center Regional Cancer Center.
+Residents also have access to another hospital in nearby Big Stone Gap.

 Norton Community Hospital